Office of Student Affairs

 Karla Benson Rutten, Title IX Coordinator and Director of Equity

 Macalester College Harassment Committee (MCHC)

 MCHC is responsible for investigating all reports of intimidation, harassment, stalking, assault, or violence

 Sexual Assault Support Team – can take a report, provide support, and explain your options

 More details about this process can be found in the sexual assault policy in the student handbook.

 Reporting to the police

-Members of the Office of Students Affairs or Campus Security can assist you in making a report to the police.
+The Title IX Coordinator, members of the Office of Students Affairs or Campus Security can assist you in making a report to the police.
 You can also initiate your own report by contacting the St. Paul Police Department, 651-291-1111, and an officer will contact the appropriate authorities if the assault occurred outside their jurisdiction.
 Your report will not obligate you to follow through with legal action or action through the college.